 The Climate of the Work Environment

 For a work climate to be prosperous and produce good results on a regular basis, a certain amount of coaching must take place as the leader acts as a mentor to his or her staff as a unit and as individual staff members assist one another in attaining growth and development.
-In effect, coaching entails encouraging others to perform better, pointing out their mistakes constructively, ...
+In effect, coaching entails encouraging others to perform better, pointing out ...